ga-wdi-lessons/html-intro/02_html.md

 ```
 <img src="http://images.com/image.jpg" alt="This is an image" />
 ```
 The `alt` attribute is what text is shown when the image can't be seen by the user: if the image doesn't load, or if the user is blind.
-This is **required by law** as a result of the Americans With Disabilities act, even though most "seeing" people will never know it's there.
+For any website owned or associated with the government, this is **required by law** as a result of the Americans With Disabilities act, even though most "seeing" people will never know it's there.

 `<img />` is an example of a **self-closing tag**.
 There are only a couple of these.
 They're elements that don't have any text content, so there's not any point in having an open *and* a close tag.